aws/aws-sdk-php-laravel/README.md

     )
 ```

-Find the `aliases` key in `app/config/app.php` and add the AWS Facade alias.
+Find the `aliases` key in `app/config/app.php` and add the AWS facade alias.

 ```php
     'aliases' => array(